Shatranj

 Read about Hou Yifan, the player who carried Polgar’s open-section approach into the next generation.

-The current generation of Indian women chess players, including Koneru Humpy, Vaishali Rameshbabu, and Divya Deshmukh, grew up watching Polgar’s career as the reference point for what was possible.
+The current generation of India chess women players, including Koneru Humpy, Vaishali Rameshbabu, and Divya Deshmukh, grew up watching Polgar’s career as the reference point for what was possible.

 See where today’s top women chess players stand.